 A popular trail that loops through the park’s small old-growth redwood grove.

 A hilly hike through attractive woodland with four fords of the San Lorenzo River.
-This route should only be attempted in late summer or early fall, when the river is at its lowest.
-At other times of year the river is too high to be crossed.
+Should only be attempted in late summer or early fall, when the river is low enough to cross.

-Henry Cowell’s campground isn’t actually in the redwoods, but in a hilltop oak grove about a mile away.
-It’s across the street from a suburb of Santa Cruz and gets some traffic noise.
+Henry Cowell’s campground is in a hilltop oak grove across the street from a Santa Cruz suburb; it gets some traffic noise.